aisingapore/sealion/README.md

 - Continued Pre-Trained and Fine-Tuned Llama 3 (with more models to follow)
 - Instruction tuned in English, Bahasa Indonesia, Thai, Vietnamese, and Tamil
-- Trained with to 50B tokens from SEA languages
+- Trained with up to 50B tokens from SEA languages
 - Outperforms base Llama 3 and other models in both general and SEA capabilities
 - Our contributions are open source (under MIT license); data and model licenses are listed on their respective Hugging Face data or model cards

-See our [HuggingFace](https://huggingface.co/aisingapore/llama3-8b-cpt-sealionv2-instruct) for more detailed model and license information.
+See our [HuggingFace](https://huggingface.co/aisingapore/llama3-8b-cpt-sealionv2-instruct) page for more detailed model and license information.

 ## How To Download SEA-LION v2